 Please note that you will need a Google account to register and to participate in the course.
 If you do not have one already, you can create an account by clicking here.

-Our next course will be run in Term 3.
 To register you interest for this course, please enter you details in the form in the link below:

 Please pass along this information to anyone whom you think may be interested in learning about copyright and copyright compliance strategies.